 - Get Informed with evidence-backed data: Earlier in this article, we discussed the concept of free will.
 The more informed you become, the more you can utilize free will in your decision-making processes.

-At the Save Institute we aim to provide verifiable scientific data so Savers can feel comfortable with their decisions, and the Save Our Bones Program contains hundreds of mainstream studies supporting the information it provides.
+At the Save Institute, we aim to provide verifiable scientific data so Savers can feel comfortable with their decisions, and the Osteoporosis Reversal Program contains hundreds of mainstream studies supporting the information it provides.

 Stop Worrying About Your Bone Loss